Transum Maths Topics

 Coordinates

-It is important that students become proficient at understanding coordinates at a basic level before using them in their study of graphs.
+It is important that pupils become proficient at understanding coordinates at a basic level before using them in their study of graphs.
+Plotting points and finding the coordinates of points are the pre-requisite skills for studying a number of branches of mathematics.

 Creativity